Closed-form estimation and inference for panels with attrition and refreshment samples

 The distributions $F_{\Delta y_3|d=0}$, $F_{\Delta y_2|d=1}$, $F_{y_2|d=1}$, and $F_{y_1|d=1}$ are identified directly from the data, and hence the second term in the QTT is also identified.
 Therefore, we can write the QTT as a (complicated) nonlinear functional of the joint distribution of $(y_1,y_2,y_3,d)$.

 Suppose some units may drop out from the sample in period $t=3$, but a refreshment sample is available.
-Then the QTT model fits our framework with the first two periods combined into one, i.e. with $z_1=(y_1,y_2)$ and $z_2 = (y_3,d)$. \end{exam}
+Then the QTT model fits our framework with the first two periods combined into one, i.e., with $z_1=(y_1,y_2)$ and $z_2 = (y_3,d)$. \end{exam}

+Now, we introduce our main identifying assumption for point identification of the joint distribution of $Z_1$ and $Z_2$.
 Let $F^w$, $F_1$, and $F_2$ be the CDFs of $(Z_1,Z_2)|W=1$, $Z_1$, and $Z_2$, respectively.
 These distributions can be readily estimated from the balanced panel (retaining stayers only), the first-period sample, and the refreshment sample, respectively.
 The key identity relating the target distribution $F$ to the data is

 The weight $\Prb(W=1) / \Prb(W=1|Z_1\le z_1,Z_2\le z_2)$ is not identified without further restrictions.
-To see why, notice that this object is an unrestricted function of $Z_1,Z_2$, while the information available for its identification is only the two marginal CDFs $F_1$ and $F_2$.
+To see why, notice that this object is an unrestricted function of the joint distribution of $Z_1,Z_2$, while the information available for its identification is only the two marginal CDFs $F_1$ and $F_2$.
 To close the gap, we impose a separability assumption on the weight.\footnote{If no assumptions are imposed on the attrition process, any distribution with marginals $F_1$ and $F_2$ is consistent with the data.
 Hence, in most cases, the partial identification approach will not lead to informative bounds on the structural parameter.}